-If your symptoms could be coronavirus, you will be able to book a test through the app.
+If your symptoms could be coronavirus and you live in Wales, you will be able to book a test through the app.
 You should self-isolate while you wait for your test results.
-Read more information about how to self-isolate and what support is available for you.
+Read more about the latest guidance in Wales.

 If you have an urgent medical problem

 If you have an urgent medical problem and you’re not sure what to do, you should use NHS 111.
 You can answer questions about your symptoms on the NHS 111 website or call to speak to a trained adviser.
 To use the phone service just dial 111.
 You can ask for a translator if you need one.

 Depending on what you need, NHS 111 can help you to:

 find out what local service can help you

 connect you to a nurse, emergency dentist, pharmacist or GP